alexgolec/schwab-py/README.rst

 `Charles Schwab developer site <https://developer.schwab.com/login>`__.
 You'll receive an API key and app secret, which you can pass to this wrapper.
 You'll also want to take note of your callback URI, as the login flow requires it.
-Once your app is approved (which can take a few days), you'll be ready to go!
+You app must be approved by Schwab before you can use it (this can take several days).
 You can find more detailed instructions `here
 <https://schwab-py.readthedocs.io/en/latest/getting-started.html>`__.

 Next, install ``schwab-py``: